• Skip to main content

 Published: February 21, 2023 by Andrea · This post may contain affiliate links.
 Please read the disclosures and disclaimers page for details.

 The first time I had a caramelised biscuit cake was on my most recent birthday in February.
 It was bought for me as a gift and tasted amazing.
 It didn’t last long as my family loved it so much which is why I decided to make it myself.
-This version is soft and moist with a fluffy texture that will certainly leave you wanting more and if you love caramel then this one is for you!
+This version is soft and moist with a fluffy texture that will certainly leave you wanting more and if you love caramelised biscuits then you must try out this biscoff traybake cake recipe.

 Caramelised biscuits are sweet biscuits with a caramel flavour that are spiced with flavours such as cinnamon.
 They are also known as speculoo biscuits and they are available in many supermarkets.
 Lotus biscoff is one of the main brands of caramelised biscuits but you can also find them in shops such as Aldi who have their own brand.